-Pursuant to Section 1760(e) of the Export Control Reform Act ("ECRA"),1 the export privileges of any person who has been convicted of certain offenses, including, but not limited to, 18 U.S.C.
+Pursuant to section 1760(e) of the Export Control Reform Act ("ECRA"),1 the export privileges of any person who has been convicted of certain offenses, including, but not limited to, 18 U.S.C.
 554, may be denied for a period of up to ten (10) years from the date of his/her conviction.
 50 U.S.C.
-4819(e) (Prior Convictions).
-In addition, any Bureau of Industry and Security (BIS) licenses or other authorizations issued under ECRA, in which the person had an interest at the time of the conviction, may be revoked.
-Id.
+4819(e).
+In addition, any Bureau of Industry and Security ("BIS") licenses or other authorizations issued under ECRA, in which the person had an interest at the time of the conviction, may be revoked.
+Id

-BIS received notice of Edna Zamarripa's conviction for violating 18 U.S.C.
-554, and has provided notice and opportunity for Edna Zamarripa to make a written submission to BIS, as provided in Section 766.25 of the Export Administration Regulations ("EAR" or the "Regulations").
-15 CFR 766.25.2 BIS has not received a written submission from Edna Zamarripa.
+BIS received notice of Dorame's conviction for violating 18 U.S.C.
+554. As provided in section 766.25 of the Export Administration Regulations ("EAR" or the "Regulations"), BIS provided notice and opportunity for Dorame to make a written submission to BIS.
+15 CFR 766.25.2 BIS has not received a written submission from

-Based upon my review of the record and consultations with BIS's Office of Exporter Services, including its Director, and the facts available to BIS, I have decided to deny Edna Zamarripa's export privileges under the Regulations for a period of seven (7) years from the date of Edna Zamarripa's conviction.
-The Office of Exporter Services has also decided to revoke any BIS-issued licenses in which Edna Zamarripa had an interest at the time of her conviction.3
+Based upon my review of the record and consultations with BIS's Office of Exporter Services, including its Director, and the facts available to BIS, I have decided to deny Dorame's export privileges under the Regulations for a period of five years from the date of Dorame's conviction.
+The Office of Exporter Services has also decided to revoke any BIS-issued licenses in which Dorame had an interest at the time of his conviction.3

-Accordingly, it is hereby ordered:

-First, from the date of this Order until September 25, 2026, Edna Yaritza Zamarripa, with a last known address of 4984 N FM 755, Rio Grande City, TX 78582-9309, and when acting for or on her behalf, her successors, assigns, employees, agents or representatives ("the Denied Person"), may not directly or indirectly participate in any way in any transaction involving any commodity, software or technology (hereinafter collectively referred to as "item") exported or to be exported from the United States that is subject to the Regulations, including, but not limited to:
+Accordingly, it is hereby ordered: First, from the date of this Order until January 26, 2026, Jorge Martin Dorame, Jr., with a last known address of 4540 S Rural Road, Apt.
+G8, Tempe, AZ 85282, and when acting for or on his behalf, his successors, assigns, employees, agents or representatives ("the Denied Person"), may not directly or indirectly participate in any way in any transaction involving any commodity, software or technology (hereinafter collectively referred to as "item") exported or to be exported from the United States that is subject to the Regulations, including, but not limited

-A. Applying for, obtaining, or using any license, license exception, or export control document;
+A. Applying for, obtaining, or using any license, license exception, or export control document: